stax76/awesome-mpv/README.md

 - [skipchapters](https://github.com/haasn/gentoo-conf/blob/xor/home/nand/.mpv/scripts/avail/skipchapters.lua) - Automatically skip chapters matching a given list of regular expressions (eg. "OP" or "Opening").
 - [skiptofade](https://gist.github.com/bossen/3cfe86a6cdd61452dbb96865128fb327) - Seeks forward until a black screen appears.
 Built to skip openings.
 Uses the lavfi blackdetect filter.
 - [skiptosilence](https://github.com/detuur/mpv-scripts) - This script skips to the next silence in the file.
 The intended use for this is to skip until the end of an opening or ending sequence, at which point there's often a short period of silence.
-- [SmartCopyPaste-3.0](https://github.com/Eisa01/mpv-scripts#smartcopypaste) - Powerful copy paste features.
-Paste URL or local videos directly to mpv.
-Copy URL or currently playing video in mpv player then paste to access at a later time.
-Add videos to playlist simply by pasting.
-Much more explained in the link above.
-- [SmartCopyPaste-II-3.0](https://github.com/Eisa01/mpv-scripts#smartcopypaste_ii) - Powerful copy paste and clipboard list features using a log file.
-Select, filter, and search from your clipboard list.
-Paste URL or local videos directly to mpv.
-Copy URL or currently playing video in mpv player then paste to access at a later time.
-Paste to access previously copied times of same video.
-Much more explained in the link above.
 - [save-playlist](https://github.com/NaiveInvestigator/save-playlist) - This script saves your playlist to the working directory of the mpv process.
 - [rewindPlaylist](https://gist.github.com/bitingsock/0f22c631295273d5a53e4337c25fe161) - keybind to rewind to the end of the previous playlist entry
 - [seek-to](https://github.com/occivink/mpv-scripts#seek-tolua) - Seek to an absolute timestamp specified via keyboard input.